dejwCake/harbor-laravel/README.md

 ### From 4 to 5 ###

-As Harbor 5 uses the same structure and files as v4, so the upgrade is simple.
+As Harbor 5 uses the same structure as v4, only some new files, so the upgrade is simple.
 The main difference internal changes in the commands.

 ### From 3 to 4 ###